pammacdotnet/TypstPaper/paper.typ

 #let Emacs = link("https://www.gnu.org/software/emacs")[Emacs]

 == Integrated development environments <sec:ide>
-Typst integrates seamlessly with existing integrated development environments, such as #VSCodium#footnote(link(vscodium-url)) (@fig:vscodium).
-For instance, extensions like #Tinymist#footnote(link(tinymist-url)), provide a comprehensive environment for Typst document creation. #Tinymist offers features such as syntax highlighting, real-time previews, code completion, and error diagnostics, enhancing the editing experience.
-Users can initialize Typst projects using built-in templates, format documents with LSP-enhanced formatters, and manage local packages directly within #VSCodium.
+Typst integrates seamlessly with existing integrated development environments (IDE), such as #VSCodium#footnote(link(vscodium-url)) (@fig:vscodium).
+For instance, the #Tinymist#footnote(link(tinymist-url)) extension provides a comprehensive toolkit for Typst document creation.
+It offers features such as syntax highlighting, real-time preview, code completion, and error diagnostics, enhancing the editing experience.
+Users can initialize Typst projects using built-in templates, make use of LSP-enhanced formatting, and manage local packages directly within the editor.
 Similar feature set is available in #Zed, #Neovim, #Helix, and #Emacs.
-These tools collectively transform almost any code editor or development platform into a powerful solution for Typst-based typesetting.
+These tools collectively transform almost any text editor or an IDE into a powerful solution for Typst-based typesetting.

+#let place-func = api-link("layout/place", text(typst-blue, `place`))
+#let link-func = api-link("model/link", text(typst-blue, `link`))

 #figure(
   frame-round({